 State officers or specified state employees who file with the Commission on Ethics may file by mail or email.
 To file by mail, send the completed form to P.O.
 Drawer 15709, Tallahassee, FL 32317-5709; physical address: 325 John Knox Rd, Bldg E, Ste 200, Tallahassee, FL 32303.
-To file with the Commission by email, scan your completed form and any attachments as a pdf (do not use any other format) and send it to CEForm1@leg.state.fl.us.
+To file with the Commission by email, scan your completed form and any attachments as a pdf (do not use any other format), send it to CEForm1@leg.state.fl.us and retain a copy for your records.
 Do not file by both mail and email.
-Choose only one filing method.
+Choose only one filling method.
+Form 6s will not be accepted via email.